Cold Therapy Device & Interface

 The final system reduced friction and increased patient confidence.

-The Polar Care Wave remains part of Breg’s recovery product line.
+The Polar Care Wave remains a flagship product in Breg’s cold therapy product line.

 Post-launch messaging highlighted simplicity and ease of use, reflecting our usability-first design approach